bwedderburn/Solid-State-Amplifer-Class-AB-Engineering-Bench-Test-Analysis-Setup/README.md

 ```
 Hooks block committing virtualenvs / `site-packages` and large (>5MB) binaries, and run ruff, formatting, and mypy.
 - `make selftest` – headless tests.
+ - See `ROADMAP.md` for planned milestones and how to propose new items (edit a single table row per PR).

 ## Development (Lint / Format / Type)